-Moving to Mongolia: Why this astonishing city could be the place for you
+Moving to Mongolia: Why this city could be the place for you

 October 15, 2018

-Expats moving to Mongolia will find a slow paced and astonishing landscapes full of beautiful nature and ancient traditions, in a place where breathtaking mountains and beautiful lakes just beyond the city’s borders.
-We looked at just some of the many great reasons why this city could be the place for you.
+Expats moving to Mongolia will find it slow paced and surrounded by astonishing landscapes full of beautiful nature and ancient traditions.
+In a place where breathtaking mountains and spectacular lakes lay just beyond the city’s borders, we looked at some of the many great reasons why this city could be the place for you.

 You do not need to own a vehicle of your own to get around, as Ulaanbaatar is a small city.
 Plus, keep in mind that traffic is getting worse every day, so you will probably not want to drive.
 Taxis are cheap and easy to find in Ulaanbaatar, plus the drivers are trustworthy and the cars are clean.
 Buses are also available, but they are crowded.
 Many expats avoid this mode of transportation.
 In addition, most foreign businesses have their own shuttle buses for transporting their workers.